 Young professionals who focus on one of the institute’s key issue areas and wish to contribute to IPPI’s mission through research and analysis in coordination with the IPPI team are encouraged to apply to the Nonresident Fellowship Program.
 As Fellows, IPPI researchers promote nuanced views on policy challenges in Israel and abroad, and work to develop alternative policies.

 Nonresident Fellows are featured on our website and contribute to IPPI with research and analysis.
 Strong candidates should be knowledgeable in their area of expertise and adhere to IPPI’s mission and principles.

 Selected Fellows will be identified under one of the institute’s four policy clusters, which include the following thematic areas:

 – International Security

 – Digital Transformation

 – Diplomacy and International Politics

-Duration of the program is six months and Fellows are expected to contribute at least one article of up to 700-800 words in their area of expertise every two months.
+Duration of the program is six months and Fellows are expected to contribute at least one article in their area of expertise every two months.
 Fellows’ work will be published on the IPPI website and disseminated through the IPPI network.

 The Israel Public Policy Institute (IPPI) is accepting applications year-round.
 The application packet should include: